 Comparably, law enforcement officers can get important details about an address or subject while en route to a call for service.
 Knowing about previous encounters other officers may have had with a person who was violent or armed, can be crucial and help determine the type of response.
 Finally, firefighters can access records that can alert them of any known hazardous materials at the scene of a structure fire.
 Hydrant and other water supply locations can also be displayed using CAD’s mapping feature.

 Computer-aided dispatching software provides advantages to field units regardless of the magnitude of the call for service.
 A large-scale event, for example, will undoubtedly bring units from different zones or sectors, and perhaps other agencies.
-In addition to primary units, CAD provides timely and accurate information to secondary and tertiary responders.
+In addition to primary units, public safety CAD provides timely and accurate information to secondary and tertiary responders.

 Before mobile technology, back-up and support units would have to rely on the two-way radio to obtain details about an event.
 Dispatchers or the primary units on the scene would often find themselves repeating the same information as additional units responded.
 Mobile technologies and cloud-based CAD systems eliminate that inconvenience and keep the radio free for emergency transmissions.
 Instead, back-up responders can obtain information about important locations including physical addresses, command posts, staging areas, evacuation routes, and more.
 Additionally, items such as vehicle or suspect descriptions, a missing child’s last known location, or details about an active arrest warrant can be accessed through CAD’s mobile technology.